Emma-Packard/5023Y-Summative-2/README.md

 The tasklist for this assignment includes:

--   Analyse one dataset contained within this repository (cricket_song.csv - used)
+-   Analyse one dataset contained within this repository (cricket_song.csv was used)
 -   Use Markdown to write a formal lab report: hand the output in separately through Blackboard
 -   Include all required Rscripts and Rmd files needed to fully reproduce your report here
 -   Submit this repo to the GitHub Classroom by the assignment deadline